OttieOtter

 The West Trail

 We began our hike around 10:00 a.m.
-The sun was high in the sky and the temperature was in the low 70's.
-We began our hike on a one mile section of the trail where the East Trail and the West Trail overlap.
+The sun was high in the sky, and the temperature was in the low 70s.
+We launched our hike on a one-mile section of the trail where the East Trail and the West Trail overlap.

 Maple Leaves Green and Orange